Latisse® eyelash growth

 If you miss an application or a few, don’t try to catch up.
 Just apply the LATISSE™ treatment the next evening and stay on schedule.Go To Top

 If you stop using LATISSE™, your eyelashes are expected to return to their previous appearance over several weeks to months.Go To Top

 Yes.
-You need to be examined by Dr. Parsa before he prescribes you LATISSE™.
-Dr. Parsa is an oculoplastic & Cosmetic Eyelid & Oculoplastic Surgeon.
-He can examine you and assess if you are a candidate for Lattise.Go To Top
+You need to be examined by before a specialist prescribes you LATISSE™.
+The Parsa M.D. specialist can examine you and assess if you are a candidate for Lattise.Go To Top

 The most common side effects after using LATISSE™ solution are an itching sensation in the eyes and/or eye redness.
 This was reported in approximately 4% of patients.
 LATISSE™ solution may cause other less common side effects which typically occur on the skin close to where LATISSE™ is applied, or in the eyes.
 These include skin darkening, eye irritation, dryness of the eyes, and redness of the eyelids.Go To Top

 LATISSE™ solution is an ophthalmic drug product.
 If any gets into the eye, it is not expected to cause harm.
 The eye should not be rinsed.Go To Top